 Use “night” and dialogue modes first

-When you need to listen later than usual, engage Night/Night Sound or dynamic range compression — features that the best soundbars from leading brands like Sonos, Sony, Yamaha, and Samsung provide as standard.
-These modes reduce extreme peaks and lift dialog so you hear everything without cranking overall level.
-Turn on any “Speech/Dialogue Enhancement” to emphasize mids — that lowers the need for louder volume to understand dialogue, making it one of the most underrated settings found across the best soundbars designed for shared living environments.
+When listening later than usual, engage Night mode or dynamic range compression — standard features on models from Sonos, Sony, Yamaha, and Samsung.
+These modes reduce extreme peaks and lift dialogue so you hear everything clearly without raising the overall volume.
+Enabling Speech or Dialogue Enhancement emphasizes the midrange, reducing the need to push volume just to follow conversation — one of the most underrated settings for shared living environments.

 Cut the bass the smart way (EQ and DSP)